 In conclusion, the direct effects of the Project on mapped springs are projected to be zero.
-The long-term indirect effects presented (maximum of 2.3 inches over 100 years) are too small and manifest too slowly to be measureable or significant.
+The long-term indirect effects presented (maximum of 2.3 in. over 100 years) are too small and manifest too slowly to be measureable or significant.

-3.3 Potential Discharge From Tailings and Waste Rock Stockpiles
+3.3 Potential Discharge From Tailings Impoundment and Waste Rock Stockpiles

-Potential for groundwater infiltration from the TSF is evaluated in Section 3.3.1.
-Potential for groundwater infiltration from the WRSPs is evaluated in Section 3.3.2.
+Potential for net percolation to groundwater from the TSF is evaluated in Section 3.3.1.
+Potential for net percolation to groundwater from the WRSPs is evaluated in Section 3.3.2.
 Groundwater flow paths and travel times down-gradient from the facilities are evaluated in Section 3.3.3.